Seasonal · Field Guide

 Why the best drinks are the ones you forget

 Your everyday drinks stick without effort because you repeat them.
 The house pour, the usual order, the coffee you make each morning.
 Each repetition reinforces the last.
 A holiday drink gets no such help.
 You have it once, in a crowd, in a season that runs together, and then a whole year passes before anything like it comes around again.
-It is a single, unrepeated memory, and unrepeated memories are exactly the ones that go first.
+It's a single, unrepeated memory, and unrepeated memories are exactly the ones that go first.

 70%